2009 Binghamton shooting

 Mass shooting in New York, U.S.

 On April 3, 2009, a mass shooting occurred at the American Civic Association immigration center in Binghamton, New York.
 At approximately 10:30 a.m.
-EDT, Jiverly Antares Wong (also known as Jiverly Voong) entered the facility and killed thirteen people and wounded four others before committing suicide.
+EDT, Jiverly Wong (also known as Jiverly Voong) entered the facility and killed thirteen people and wounded four others before committing suicide.

-It is the deadliest mass shooting by a lone gunman in the state of New York.
+It is the deadliest mass shooting in the state of New York.

 Shooting

 At about 10:30 a.m.
 EDT, Jiverly Wong barricaded the rear door of the Binghamton American Civic Association building with a vehicle registered in his father's name.
 He was described as wearing a bullet-proof vest, a bright green nylon jacket, and dark-rimmed glasses.

 Wong entered through the front door, firing a number of bullets at people in his path.
-At 10:30 a.m., Broome County Communications received several 911 calls, and the first police were dispatched to the scene.
+At 10:31 a.m., Broome County Communications received several 911 calls, and the first police were dispatched to the scene.
 Two of the Civic Association's receptionists were among the first victims shot.
 While one of the receptionists was reported to have been shot through the head and killed, the second, shot in the stomach, feigned death and, when the gunman moved on, took cover under a desk and called 911.
-The receptionist's call was taken by 911 staff at 10:38 a.m.
+The receptionist's call was taken by 911 staff at 10:38 a.m., when police had already arrived at the scene.
 The wounded receptionist, 61-year-old Shirley DeLucia, remained on the line for 39 minutes, despite her gunshot wound, and relayed information until she was rescued.
 She later recounted that the gunman had opened fire without saying anything.

 The gunman entered a classroom just off the main reception areas, where an ESL class was being given to students.
 Out of the 16 people in the room, Wong shot 13 of them, including the professor.
 He then took dozens of other students hostage.
-Police arrived within minutes of the 911 calls.
-Hearing the alarms, Wong committed suicide by shooting himself at 10:33 a.m., three minutes after he first opened fire.
+Police arrived within minutes of the first 911 calls.
+Hearing the alarms, Wong committed suicide by shooting himself at 10:33 a.m., less than two minutes after he first opened fire.
 In all, Wong fired 99 rounds: 88 from a 9mm Beretta and 11 from a .45-caliber Beretta.